NapthaAI/docs/docs/NapthaModules/0-overview.md

 # What are Naptha Modules?

 Naptha Modules are the building blocks of Naptha multi-agent applications, which enable them to run across multiple nodes.
-There are currently five types of modules:
+There are currently seven types of modules:

 - Agent modules
 - Agent orchestrator modules
 - Environment modules
 - Tool modules
 - Persona modules
+- Knowledge Base modules
+- Memory modules

 Modules are stored on GitHub, HuggingFace, IPFS, or DockerHub with the URL registered on the Naptha Hub.